JGarnica22/PSlab/ATACseq_analysis/README.md

 </br>

 ## Adapter removal: Trimmomatic
-Currently, due to the ubiquitous use of Illumina’s Nextera library for ATAC-seq, overrepresentation of Nextera sequencing adapters is often observed and should be removed for accurate read alignment, atlhough is optional and some sensibility may be lost.
+Currently, due to the ubiquitous use of Illumina’s Nextera library for ATAC-seq, overrepresentation of Nextera sequencing adapters is often observed and should be removed for accurate read alignment, although is optional and some sensibility may be lost.
 Low-quality bases can also be eliminated using these tools.

 `Trimmomatic` performs a variety of useful trimming tasks for illumina paired-end and single ended data.
 As it runs in java you need to download the [binary](http://www.usadellab.org/cms/?page=trimmomatic) and then call with `java -jar` command.
 Next in the command you need to speciy if the task is pair-end (PE) or single-end(SE) indicate your input (fastq files) and output files and then trimming and options settings.
 For instance, a single end mode call would look like this:
 ````